revaturelabs/interviewquestions/Java/Collections/Collections.md

 <blockquote>

 - for each loop uses list iterator internally
-- for each loop can be used to only iterate over a loop but not modify the Collection.
+- for each loop can be used  only to iterate over a loop but not to modify the Collection.

 </blockquote>